andrew/ultimate-awesome/README.md

 - [awesome-data-visualization](https://github.com/alpers/awesome-data-visualization) - A curated list of awesome data visualization resources, tools and communities.
 - [Awesome-AI4DevSecOps](https://github.com/awsm-research/Awesome-AI4DevSecOps) - This repository offers a detailed taxonomy of existing AI-driven security solutions tailored for DevSecOps, highlighting the current research challenges and suggesting future directions for the field.
 It serves as a resource for researchers, developers, and security professionals interested in the intersection of AI and DevSecOps.
 - [survey-authorship](https://github.com/baixianghuang/survey-authorship) - Paper list for the paper "Authorship Attribution in the Era of Large Language Models: Problems, Methodologies, and Challenges (SIGKDD Exploration)".
-- [awesome-computer-vision](https://github.com/brandonhimpfen/awesome-computer-vision) - A curated list of awesome libraries, frameworks, tools, datasets, and research papers in computer vision, covering topics such as object detection, image segmentation, 3D vision, and more.
 - [awesome-twitter-communities](https://github.com/caarlos0/awesome-twitter-communities) - A list of awesome twitter communities.
 - [awesome-vue-zh](https://github.com/chinanf-boy/awesome-vue-zh) - 🇨🇳翻译: <awesome-vue> vue.js 惊喜派对🎉 ❤️ 校对 🀄️.
 - [ranger-awesome](https://github.com/cibinmathew/ranger-awesome) - Awesome list of ranger tools.
 - [awesome-osu](https://github.com/cl8n/awesome-osu) - List of awesome osu! resources.
-- [fucking-awesome-web-security](https://github.com/Correia-jpv/fucking-awesome-web-security) - 🐶 A curated list of Web Security materials and resources.
-With repository stars⭐ and forks🍴.
 - [awesome-continual-leaning-with-ptms](https://github.com/danelpeng/awesome-continual-leaning-with-ptms) - This is a curated list of "Continual Learning with Pretrained Models" research. .
 - [awesome-epitech](https://github.com/davd-gzl/awesome-epitech) - A curated list of awesome Epitech related stuff.
 - [Fine-grained-Entity-Typing-Papers](https://github.com/drogozhang/Fine-grained-Entity-Typing-Papers) - Must-read papers on Fine-grained Entity Typing.